 The Tasman Peninsula is a must visit destination for any trip to Tassie.
 You could tackle the majority of these sites in one day but if you’d like to do some of the hikes or really explore the peninsula fully you should stay for at least a couple of days.
 No matter how long you stay, you will fall in love with this beautiful part of Tasmania and you will not want to leave!

-For overnight accommodation on the Tasman Peninsula, we really recommend a stay at the Storm Bay Guest House.
-They offer spectacular views over Parsons Bay and an extremely friendly stay.
+For overnight accommodation on the Tasman Peninsula, we really recommend staying at the Storm Bay Bed and Breakfast.
+They offer spectacular views over Parsons Bay, amazing breakfasts and are extremely welcoming.
+We loved our time there.